 Representative Jim McGovern (D Massachusetts) strongly

-bill to “hamstrung the NSF”.
+opposed the bill to “hamstrung the NSF”.
 Republicans are concerned about

-reduction, but refuse to allow the Budget Director to discuss the
+deficit reduction, but refuse to allow the Budget Director to discuss the

 President's budget with them.
 They have shut down the government three

 times without regard for the consequences.
 U.S. infrastructure is in a

 deplorable state, will be increasingly expensive to fix, and is likely